 HEAD LICE TREATMENT

-We have received notification that as of 01 May there is a new fully subsidised treatment available for the treatment of Head lice.
+There is a new fully subsidised treatment available for the treatment of Head lice.
 This treatment contains (4% dimethicone) and is not an insecticide.
 For further information please click on the following link

 Establishing routines for your children helps them to know what is happening and what is expected of them.
 Children find comfort and security in having daily routines.
 Routines and rituals help children to feel more secure, less distracted and ready and enthusiastic about learning.

 One way to ease morning madness is to have a “Getting Ready Checklist”.
 This list might include:

 - Make my bed